kgvinod/qwizkool-docs/DockerServerSetup.md

 8. Changes done to the Docker container are not persistent.
 These changes need to be committed so that you get the fully configured container next time you launch docker.
 The procedure is as follows:

-`root@c359511b8e09:/# exit`

-From the host shell:
+From another host shell:
-`docker commit -m "Qwizkool" -a "qwizkool" c359511b8e09 qwizkool/server:v1`
+`docker commit -m "Qwizkool" -a "qwizkool" c359511b8e09 linode/lamp`

 Remember to replace the docker id `c359511b8e09` with yours.

+Once the command completes, exit the container

+`root@c359511b8e09:/# exit

+Relaunch the container again and make sure all changes are persisted and the wen server works as expected.